ferrous-systems/rust-exercises/exercise-book/src/iterators.md

 ### Step 1: New Project

-Create a new binary Cargo project, check the build and see if it runs.
+Create a new binary Cargo project and run it.

 Alternatively, use the [exercise-templates/iterators](../../exercise-templates/iterators/) template to get started.
 <details>